Responsible Energy Briefing: When molecules can't move

 Route optionality: Yanbu and the limits of the bypass

-Saudi Arabia's East-West pipeline — the Petroline — runs roughly 1,200 kilometres from the Eastern Province to Yanbu on the Red Sea coast, bypassing the Gulf entirely.
+Saudi Arabia's East-West pipeline (Petroline) runs roughly 1,200 kilometres from the Eastern Province to Yanbu on the Red Sea coast, bypassing the Gulf entirely.
 Its normal operating capacity is around five million barrels a day.
-Since the current crisis deepened, Saudi Arabia has converted companion natural gas liquids pipelines to carry crude, pushing throughput toward seven million barrels a day — a significant and rapid response.
+Since the current crisis deepened, Saudi Arabia has converted companion natural gas liquids pipelines to carry crude.
+This has pushed throughput toward seven million barrels a day.
+This is a significant and rapid response.

 The lesson is not that Yanbu doesn't matter.
 It matters enormously, and Saudi Arabia has moved fast to maximise it.
 The lesson is that the terminal, not the pipe, is where the system is actually constrained.
 The bypass exists; the export capacity to fully match it does not.